Abasan al-Kabira: History

 The site of the city was inhabited in the Roman era and under the Byzantine domination (a Greek inscription from 606 CE was founded here), and has several ruins dating from those periods.
 Furthermore, there are also some archaeological sites that are related to the Islamic era and the period prior to Islam like the "Ibrahim" shrine.
 Some historians link the people of Abasan to the "Abes family".

+Archaeological findings in Abasan al-Kabira include a Greek dedication depicted in a mosaic.
+The mosaic, measuring approximately 9x4 meters, also displays geometrical and floral patterns, birds, cups filled with fruits, and parts of a plaited band.

 Ottoman era

 Abasan appeared in the 1596 Ottoman tax registers as being in the Nahiya of Gaza of the Liwa of Gazza.
 It had a population of 28 households, all Muslim, who paid taxes on wheat, barley, summer crops, fruit trees, occasional revenues, goats and/or bee hives.

 In 1886, Abasan al-Kabera was described as a small flourishing village, built of stone.
 Four ancient white marble pedestals had been excavated at the village site, three remained.

 British mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Abassan (presumably both Abasan al-Kabira and Abasan al-Saghira), located in Gaza Subdistrict, had a population of 695; all Muslims, increasing in the 1931 census to 1144, still all Muslim, in 186 houses.

 In the 1945 statistics the two Abasans were still counted together, and had a population of 2,230, all Muslims, with 16,084 dunams of land, according to an official land and population survey.
 Of this, 92 dunams were for plantations and irrigable land, 15,616 used for cereals, while 69 dunams were built up (urban) land.